 (This is a pinned “About” post.
 Scroll down for blog updates.)

 I am a Malaysian PhD student in Education at the University of Cambridge.
 My thesis research, supervised by Panayiotis Antoniou, looks at teacher accountability policy and sociocultural context across countries; using multi-country statistical data from PISA, TIMSS, TALIS, the World Values Survey, and Hofstede’s IBM study, as well as field interviews with teachers in Finland and Singapore.

-Prior to starting the PhD in 2016, I spent two years teaching English in a high-need secondary school.
-I have also worked on a few research projects, including a guide to help Malaysian education researchers work with TIMSS and PISA microdata.
-For details of past and current research projects, click here.
+Prior to starting the PhD in 2016, I spent two years teaching English in a high-need secondary school in Malaysia; and then worked at the Penang Institute, a think tank, where I developed a guide to help Malaysian education researchers work with TIMSS and PISA microdata.

 If you’re wondering how to pronounce my given name, Yue-Yi, it’s 悦义.
 If, like me, you can’t read Mandarin, you can approximate my name by saying the acronym for the United Arab Emirates – U.A.E.